Audio Playback

 audioPlayer.stop()

-Pauses the audio and resets the playback state, including the progress.
+Pauses playback and resets progress.

 Signature